-Amy Zanoni is a Ph.D. candidate in U.S. and Women's & Gender History at Rutgers University and an Andrew W. Mellon Predoctoral Fellow in History Education at the Museum of the City of New York (2018-2019).
-She is a public historian and specialist in the histories of social movements, healthcare and welfare policy, and political economy in the postwar United States.
-Amy's dissertation, “Poor Health: Retrenchment and Resistance in Chicago’s Public Hospital, 1945-2002,” uses a single public hospital to illuminate the history of public sector retrenchment, its effects on marginalized populations, and those who fought against it in late twentieth-century Chicago.
-Her work has been supported by the Rutgers University Center for Cultural Analysis, the Walter P. Reuther Library, the Illinois State Historical Society, and the University of Illinois at Chicago Library.
+Amy Zanoni is a Ph.D. candidate in History and during 2019-2020 holds a Charlotte W. Newcombe Doctoral Dissertation Fellowship and a Jefferson Scholars National Fellowship.
+She specializes in the history of social movements, health care and welfare policy, and political economy in the twentieth-century United States.
+Amy’s dissertation, “Poor Health: Retrenchment and Resistance in Chicago’s Public Hospital, 1945-2002,” uses a single public hospital to illuminate the history of public sector retrenchment, its effects on marginalized populations, and those who fought against it in late twentieth-century Chicago.
+Her work has been supported by the Andrew W. Mellon Foundation, the Rutgers University Center for Cultural Analysis, the Walter P. Reuther Library, the Illinois State Historical Society, the University of Illinois at Chicago, and the New Jersey Council for the Humanities.
 Amy holds an M.A. in History from the University of Maryland Baltimore County and a B.A. in Latin American & Caribbean Studies and English from McGill University.

 Graduate Student Bios

 - Amy Zanoni

 - Email: email@example.com

 - Current Research: American History, Women's and Gender, African-American